 We maintain several unfunded, non-qualified deferred compensation plans under which annual awards to employees are generally made in the fourth quarter.
 For awards made before 2009, participants were permitted to allocate their awards: (i) among notional investments in Holding Units, certain of the investment services we provide to our clients, and a money market fund, (ii) restricted Holding Units or (iii) under certain circumstances, in options to buy Holding Units.
 Awards in 2009 consisted solely of restricted Holding Units.
 We typically made investments in our services that were notionally elected by the participants and maintain them in a consolidated rabbi trust or separate custodial account.
-Awards g enerally vest over four years but can vest more quickly upon grant depending on the terms of the individual award, the age of the participant, or the terms of an employment, separation or retirement agreement.
+Awards generally vest over four years but can vest more quickly depending on the terms of the individual award, the age of the participant, or the terms of the participant's employment, separation or retirement agreement.
 Upon vesting, awards are distributed to participants unless they have made a voluntary long-term election to defer receipt.
 Quarterly cash distributions on unvested Holding Units or restricted Holding Units for which a long-term deferral election has not been made are paid currently to participants.
-For awards made prior to December 2009, quarterly cash distributions on notional investments in Our investment services or the money market fund for which a long-term deferral election has been made are reinvested and distributed as elected by participants.
+For awards made prior to December 2009, quarterly cash distributions on notional investments in Holding Units and income credited on notional investments in our investment services or the money market fund for which a long-term deferral election has been made are reinvested and distributed as elected by participants.
 For awards made in December 2009, quarterly cash distributions on vested and unvested restricted Holding Units for which a long-term deferral election has been made are paid currently to participants.